a11ywatch/github-actions/README.md

 **`WEBSITE_URL:`**
 Website domain to scan (Start with http or https).

+**`FAIL_ERROR_COUNT:`**
+Determine whether to fail the CI if issues has errors above theshold.

 **`EXTERNAL:`**
-Use the A11yWatch external api for faster results.
+Use the A11yWatch external API for faster results.
 (Subjected to rate limits).

 ### Organization/Scoped project